WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Updates
 Make sure to update the WSF Configuration Profile periodically as there are still some changes that need to be ironed out!

+Currently working on everything from web changes, custom ESign with no logs, and of course more certificates, which will all be available in roughly 1-2 weeks.

 ## Introduction
 Hello and welcome to my guide on how to sideload on Apple Devices!